spcho-dev/EPIC/README.md

 ## Model Architecture
 The framework consists of two main components implemented in `model.py`:

-1. **EPIC Encoder**: A Heterogeneous GNN (using `GATv2Conv`) that updates node embeddings while tracking "Information Flow" (residual updates) to enforce geometric constraints.

-2. **LinkPredictor**: A Prototypical Metric Learning head that projects patient-gene pairs into an event space and calculates priority scores based on distances to `Driver` and `Passenger` prototypes.

 1. **EPIC Encoder (`EPIC` class)**
    - A **Heterogeneous Graph Neural Network** (GNN) backbone based on `GATv2Conv`.
    - Aggregates multi-omics context from the **PPI network** (Gene-Gene) and **Mutation bipartite graph** (Patient-Gene).